kronwiz/codingtutorials/README.md

 In the future there may be added some for other languages and other locales (English, etc.).

-You can find more information in the [Wiki](../../wiki) such as, for example, links to the executable tutorials on the Scratch website.
+**The site with all the information and links to download the tutorials is: [Creare programmando](http://kronwiz.github.io/codingtutorials) (italian only, sorry, but it's straightforward to understand at least how to download a tutorial).**

 ## License